kids-first/kf-somatic-workflow/README.md

     `disable_hotspot_annotation`: false
     `maf_center`: `"."`.
 Sequencing center of variant called `funcotator_data_sources_tgz`: [funcotator_dataSources.v1.6.20190124s.tar.gz](https://console.cloud.google.com/storage/browser/broad-public-datasets/funcotator) - need a valid google account, this is a link to pre-packaged datasources from the Broad Institute.
 Any of the tar.gz files will do.
+    `annotsv_annotations_dir_tgz`: [annotsv_311_annotations_dir.tgz] - These annotations are simply those from the install-human-annotation installation process run during AnnotSV installation.
+Specifically these are the annotations installed with v3.1.1 of the software.
+Newer or older annotations can be slotted in here as needed.

 1. Output files (Note, all vcf files that don't have an explicit index output have index files output as as secondary file.
 In other words, they will be captured at the end of the workflow):